 10 Xavi quotes to explain his football philosophy: ‘Combine, pass, play’

-Born and raised in Catalunya, the La Masia academy graduate went on to win everything there is to win multiple times over with his boyhood club.
+Born and raised in Catalunya, the La Masia academy graduate went on to win everything there is to win multiple times over with Barcelona as a player.
 He was also a defining figure in midfield as Spain won two European Championships and a World Cup.

-“We understand the game as a positional game, we can’t change our system,” Barcelona’s new manager said at his unveiling.
+“We understand the game as a positional game, we can’t change our system,” Xavi said at his unveiling as Barcelona boss.

 “We want to press high, we want to recover the ball in our opponent’s half, we want to be an intense team, we want to create chances.
 I am not discovering anything, that’s Barca’s DNA.
 An intense team, trying to give our all on the field and we are Barca and we have to try to win every single game.”